Key Takeaways:

 The names of the categories derive from the Gram test, which is about adding a violet dye to bacteria.

 Those microbes whose color becomes the same as the dye are called Gram-positive.
-On the other hand, the ones that do not have the color of the dye, but are instead pink or red are Gram-negative.
+On the other hand, the ones that do not have the color of the dye, but are instead pink or red, are Gram-negative.

 Bacteria causing pneumonia are examples of the Gram-negative class.
 Those responsible for Staphylococcus aureus (MRSA) are examples of Gram-positive bacteria.

 We can also talk about aerobic and anaerobic bacteria.
-Aerobic organisms (or aerobes) are those ones that can survive in an environment where oxygen is available.
-Anaerobes do not need oxygen for growth – they may actually die when it is present.
+Aerobic organisms (or aerobes) are those that can survive in an environment where oxygen is available.
+Anaerobes do not need oxygen for growth – they may die when it is present.

 For decades, the focus had been on antibiotic resistance among aerobic organisms.
 Less emphasis has somewhat enabled resistance among anaerobes to rise rapidly.
 A steady increase has been reported since the 1970s, with the most frequently isolated group being Bacteroides fragilis.